johnpankowicz/govmetting-testbfg-2/src/ProcessRecording_Lib/Readme.txt

 The library is for auto pre-processing recordings of meetings.
 This includes code to:
-* Monitor a location on the web for new recordings.
-* Download the recording to Govmeeting.org.
 * Extract the audio
 * Auto-transcribe the segments of the recording using the Google Speech API.
 * Convert the transcript into a JSON object which will be the input for further volunteer processing.